-Name Status Indication

-On The system has started up successfully.

-(Power) Slow Blinking The system is starting up or the firmware is being upgraded.
+Name Status Indication (Power) On The system has started up successfully.
+Flashing The system is starting up or the firmware is being upgraded.
 Do not disconnect or power off your router.

-Quick Blinking WPS connection is in progress.

 Off Power is off.

-Name Status Indication On The 2.4 GHz wireless band is enabled.
+On The 2.4 GHz wireless band is enabled.
 (2.4 GHz Wireless) Off The 2.4 GHz wireless band is disabled.

-On The 5 GHz wireless band is enabled.
+Name Status Indication On The 5 GHz wireless band is enabled.
 (5 GHz Wireless) Off The 5 GHz wireless band is disabled.
-Blue On Internet service is available.
+Green On Internet service is available.
 (Internet) Orange On The router's Internet port is connected, but the internet service is not available.
 Off The router's Internet port is unplugged. ū On At least one powered-on device is connected to the router's Ethernet port.
 (Ethernet) Off No powered-on device is connected to the router's Ethernet port.
 On The inserted USB device is ready to use.
 (USB) Blinking A USB device is being identified.
-(036) Off No device is plugged into the USB port.
+Off No device is plugged into the USB port.
+47 On/Off This light remains on for 5 minutes when a WPS connection is established, then turns off.
+(WPS) Blinking WPS connection is in progress.
+This may take up to 2 minutes.